 - Proven experience: In addition to its many land-based resorts, Caesars Entertainment also supports online casinos and online poker rooms in Nevada and New Jersey, and physical sportsbooks in both those states plus Mississippi.
 Caesars has also provided mobile sports wagering to the Nevada market since 2017, and to online bettors in New Jersey since September 2018.
 Suffice it to say, Caesars is a large sportsbook operator, with more experience than just about anyone in the game.

 - Location, location, location: Philadelphia is home to some of the most, shall we say … passionate sports fans, many of whom will be eager to place bets with a trusted and nearby brand.
 Harrah’s Philadelphia may not actually be located in the heart of Philly (it resides in nearby Chester, PA), but it’s close enough that it should draw betting dollars from rabid Eagles, Phillies, Fliers, and 76ers fans.

-- Platform integration: If Harrah’s PA online sportsbook is anything like Caesars Casino and Sports in New Jersey (company reps have all but confirmed that it will be), it means that sports and casino players will share the same Scientific Games powered gaming platform and wallet.
-Going further, players that bet at either the book or the casino will earn valuable Total Rewards points, redeemable for cash online, or for use at any Caesars’ land-based property.
+- Platform integration: If Harrah’s PA online sportsbook remains like Caesars Casino and Sports in New Jersey, it will mean players will have access to the decent software from Scientific Games – and also that that bets at either the book or the casino will earn valuable Total Rewards points (redeemable for cash online, or for use at any Caesars’ land-based property).